cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 "Hallucation" is when an LLM says things that have no basis in fact or reality.
 If we knew *when* the model did this, we could simply restrict those outputs; if we knew *why*, we could design better models that hallucinate less.
 Unfortunately, the answers to these questions remain elusive[^17].

 Retrieval[^37] models select outputs from a fixed "menu" of choices.
 In this way, we implicitly "solve" the hallucination problem by explicitly restricting a priori what the model can and can't "say."
-Generative models, on the other hand, make a different trade-off: by allowing the model to generate novel content *ex nihilo*, we forfeit some control over what it can say.
+Generative models, on the other hand, make a different trade-off: by allowing the model to generate novel content *ex nihilo*, we forfeit some of this control.

 Paying rational human annotators to "correct" all recorded hallucinations would likely improve this situation.
-However, much like dictatorship, policing the actions and behaviors of every constituent is not a scalable strategy.
-In addition, the question of *who* decides what "correct" actually means remains open for (heated) debate.
+However, as history has shown, policing the actions and behaviors of every constituent is not a scalable strategy.
+In addition, the question of *who* decides what "correct" actually means remains open for debate.
 In the context of ChatGPT, this is OpenAI.
 Similarly, in the context of the 2020 presidential election, it was Facebook that decided what content was and was not acceptable to promote.
 Combining the two, an interesting question arises: How do we solve the hallucination problem without a centralized authority?
 Said differently, how do we build models whose voice represents that of the broader consensus?
-It is extremely likely that a discussion surrounding some form of this question will unfold in the coming years.
+It is extremely likely that a (heated) discussion surrounding some form of this question will unfold in the coming years.

 My technical background is largely in machine learning.
 However, I've been working in crypto for the past two years.
 In this section, I'll borrow an idea from the latter and apply it to the former.
 The following idea may be fanciful and impractical and is not the only way to approach this problem.
 Nonetheless, it makes for an interesting thought experiment.

 ### Proof of Stake

-The crypto world has spent the last ~15 years trying to answer a similar question: How do we build a scalable, trustworthy system for the transfer of monetary value that does not rely on centralized intermediaries?
+The crypto world has spent the last ~15 years trying to answer a similar question: How do we build a scalable, trustworthy system for the digital transfer of monetary value that does not rely on centralized intermediaries?
 To date, one of the key mechanisms used to achieve this end is Proof of Stake (PoS).
 PoS is a consensus algorithm where participants, or "validators," are collectively entrusted to verify the legitimacy of transactions.
 To incentivize earnest behavior, PoS employs the following mechanism:

 - Participants are paid to validate transactions.
 - Prior to validating transactions, participants "stake" capital.
 This "stake" is like a "hold" placed on your credit card when renting a car.